-As I stated early on in this article, it’s my belief that this is the best way to optimize your return on assets.
-The only caution is to make certain that you have the necessary resources for this approach and are in a position to support all channels.
-If not, it’s better to “go slow” and add channels one at time.
-If you alienate a channel, they have a very long memory and it will be hard (if not impossible) to get back in their good graces.
+As I stated early on in this article, I believe that this is the best way to optimize your return on assets.
+The only caution is to make certain that you have the necessary resources for this approach.
+Also, you are in a position to support all channels.
+If not, it’s better to “go slow” and add channels one at a time.
+If you alienate a channel, they have a very long memory!
+It will be hard (if not impossible) to get back in their good graces.

 OEMs can still be a substantial, important source of revenue.
-But it becomes a problem if you were building our budget on 100% of the OEM sales forecast.
-The message I’ll leave you with is that because of this I prefer early OEM deals to be non-exclusive, rather than exclusive.
+But it becomes a problem if you were building your budget on 100% of the OEM sales forecast.
+Because of this, I prefer early OEM deals to be non-exclusive, rather than exclusive.
 The exception is for a product that fits in a different market segment that the OEM addresses, which you don’t plan to participate in directly.
-But too many times I’ve seen clients “bet the farm” on one major OEM early in their development and the company was either killed or severely wounded by the experience.
+But too many times I’ve seen clients “bet the farm” on one major OEM early in their development.
+More often than not, the company was either killed or severely wounded by the experience.
 Pursue OEMs if you like, but it is usually best to do so as part of an overall, comprehensive distribution strategy.

-Location of target market
+Location of the target market

 How does the customer want to buy?

 That’s my review of the Direct vs. Indirect Technology Sales & Marketing decision.
-I’m sure there are a lot of different experiences out there on this topic—what’s your experience been?
+I’m sure there are a lot of different experiences out there on this topic.
+What’s your experience been?
 Post a comment or contact me directly using the info below.
 I’d love to hear your thoughts.

 Follow Phil Morettini and Morettini on Management via Twitter, Facebook, LinkedIn, RSS, or Subscribe to the Morettini on Management Newsletter hosted by LinkedIn.
 Contact Phil directly at email@example.com